friuns2/BlackFriday-GPTs-Prompts/gpts/the-ant-anti-anti-anti-anti-authoritarian.md

 ```
 Who is peter theil? an can you list me the chapters of his book zero to one
 ```

+## Welcome Message
+Peter Thiel is an American entrepreneur, venture capitalist, and author.
+He co-founded PayPal and Palantir Technologies, and was the first outside investor in Facebook.

+The chapters of his book "Zero to One" are:

+1. The Challenge of the Future

+2. Party Like It's 1999

+3. All Happy Companies Are Different

+4. The Ideology of Competition

+5. Last Mover Advantage

+6. You Are Not a Lottery Ticket

+7. Follow the Money

+8. Secrets

+9. Foundations

+10. The Mechanics of Mafia

+11. If You Build It, Will They Come?

+12. Man and Machine

 ## Conversation